AndreiRegiani/im2im/README.md

 Proof of Concept: daemon to bridge between two instant messaging protocols.

 The service listens for incoming messages on a given protocol and forwards them to another protocol.
-It's designed to be extensible to support the addition of new protocols and configuring their usage via a configuration file (YAML).
+It's designed to be extensible to support the addition of new protocols and configuring their usage via a configuration file (YAML), any amount of bridges can be run at the same time within the same process.

+## Supported protocols

+* TCP
+* Telegram Bot

 ## Overview

-Example for sending and receiving messages between netcat ⇔ Telegram Bot API.
+Example for sending and receiving messages between TCP socket ⇔ Telegram Bot API, using a microcontroller (thin client) in LAN with a Raspberry Pi (running im2im):

 ![Alt text](./assets/overview.png "Overview")